Advocacy means having someone to help you express your views and wishes, secure your rights and represent your interests.

 The service is provided on behalf of Nottinghamshire County Council, Nottingham City Council, NHS Nottingham City CCG, NHS Bassetlaw and NHS Nottinghamshire County.

-This includes the help of an advocacy for people who, because of mental health problems or a learning disability, can't make their own decisions.
+This includes the provision of advocacy for people who, because of mental health problems or a learning disability, don't have the capacity to make their own decisions.
 Referrals will usually be made by social care workers or health providers.

 Under the Care Act, people who have substantial difficulty in understanding social care processes may also be entitled to advocacy.
 Social care workers will be responsible for deciding who to refer for advocacy services.

-The Independent Mental Capacity Advocate (IMCA) Service provides support to particularly vulnerable people who cannot make important decisions and who have no-one to act for them.
+The Independent Mental Capacity Advocate (IMCA) Service provides support to particularly vulnerable people who lack capacity to make important decisions and who have no-one to act for them.

 The council must consult an IMCA when making decisions for a person who lacks mental capacity.

 Other types of advocacy available:

 - Self advocacy - helping people speak up for themselves

 - Citizen advocacy - matches people with volunteer partners who in the local community